This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Garlic: Fresh garlic brings a pop of flavor.
-If you don’t have fresh, you can use a pinch of garlic powder.
+- Garlic: Fresh minced garlic adds bold flavor and pairs perfectly with broiled tomatoes and Parmesan cheese.
+If you don’t have fresh garlic, use a small pinch of garlic powder.

 How To Broil Tomatoes

-These step-by-step photos and instructions help you visualize how to broil a tomato.
+These step-by-step photos and instructions help you visualize how to broil one tomato.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Start by halving the tomato and arranging the halves on a baking sheet lined with foil.
+- Slice the tomato in half and place the halves cut side up on a foil-lined baking sheet.

-- In a separate small bowl, combine olive oil, minced garlic, and Italian seasoning using a whisk.
+- In a small bowl, stir together the olive oil, minced garlic, and Italian seasoning.

 Expert Tips